SnowTimSwiss/TimENC/README.md

 **Conditions:**

 * Any redistributed or modified version must also be licensed under GPL‑3.0
-* The *ource code must remain available
+* The Source code must remain available
 * Changes must be clearly documented

 This ensures TimENC stays free, open, and transparent forever, and that improvements benefit everyone.